Time Fairness in Online Knapsack Problems: Time Fairness

-We seek to design an algorithm for $\OKP$ that satisfies TIF while being competitive against an optimal offline solution.
-Given Observation \ref{obs:ZCLnotTIF}, a natural question is whether any such algorithm exists that maintains a \emph{bounded} competitive ratio.
-Of course, the trivial algorithm which rejects all items is TIF, as the probability of accepting any item is zero.
-We now show that there is no other algorithm for $\OKP$ that achieves our desired conditions simultaneously.
+Of course, the \textit{trivial} algorithm which rejects all items is TIF, as the probability of accepting any item is zero.
+We now show that there is no other algorithm for $\OKP$ that achieves our desired conditions simultaneously, even for perfect predictions, i.e., $\ell_x = u_x = s_x$ for all $x \in [L, U]$ (i.e.,~the algorithm knows each $s_x$ in advance), and even with advance knowledge of the length of the input sequence.

 \begin{toappendix} \end{toappendix}